IFRS 15 Explained: A Simple 5-Step Guide

 One of the biggest shifts with IFRS 15 is how you determine when to recognize revenue.
 It's no longer just about when an invoice is sent.
 Revenue is recognized as you fulfill each distinct promise—or performance obligation—to your customer.
 For some businesses, this happens all at once, like when a customer buys a product and takes it home.
 For others, especially service-based or subscription businesses, this happens gradually over the life of the contract.
 The standard provides specific criteria to help you determine if you should recognize revenue at a single point in time or over a period.

-The Data You Need for Compliance
+What Data Do You Need for IFRS 15 Compliance?

 IFRS 15 also comes with significant disclosure requirements.
 You need to provide clear information about your contracts with customers, including how much revenue you expect to recognize from your remaining performance obligations and when you anticipate recognizing it.
 This means your systems must be able to track contract balances, performance obligations, and transaction prices accurately.
 Having robust data management is essential for gathering this information efficiently and meeting the disclosure standards required to pass an audit.
 This is where having an automated system can make a world of difference.